-A resume illustrates the breadth of your experience, providing a brief summary of your qualifications, education, and experiences relevant to your job search objective.
-The resume and cover letter are used to determine whether or not you will be selected for a job interview.
-Employers will spend less than 30 seconds reviewing your resume; therefore, the information must be conveyed in a clear, well-organized style.
+Your resume and cover letter are used to determine whether or not you will be selected for a job interview.
+Employers will spend less than 30 seconds reviewing your resume.
+So, it's important to make the best impression possible in those 30 seconds.

 - Resume Checklist

 - Key Action Verbs List

 - Use the Skills Profiler to create a list of your skills and match them to job types that use those skills.